drewhannay/chess/README.md

  * After you've made those changes on your local branch, commit them and push again, except this time your commit message should say <code>Code review.
 Issue #N</code>, where N is your issue number.
 This commit is automatically added to your pull request, so you don't need to make another one.
  * Repeat these steps until your code is approved!
 * Once the admins accept your code, you will be able to see a new commit on the main repo with your changes and all contributors will be able to pull them and update.

+### Now what?
+For more information on the project, visit our [Project Wiki](https://github.com/drewhannay/chess/wiki) or contact one of the administrators or other contributors and we'll be more than happy to help you get started!